erickmiller/seqplay/README.md

 3. Source seqplay.sh from your .bashrc file, i.e. add this line to the end of the .bashrc you opened, then save:
 `source ~/seqplay/seqplay.sh`

-And launch a new shell to test the `seqplay` command line playback utility
+Launch a new shell to start using the `seqplay` bash command line utility to play and view image sequences.